cybercussion/SCOBot/README.md

 #### Full Automation
 * **QUnit-Tests/js/scorm/SCOBot.js** (Optional in a deployment)-
 This is the automatic sequenced out SCORM calls commonly used.
 Supports and boils down some of the more complicated parts of the standard by supporting time stamps (UTC/GMT), duration/latency, formatting interaction info, objectives and rolled up scoring if you choose.
 You must inform SCOBot how many interactions you have in order for it to caclulate score.
 Otherwise, you need to write your own score management internal to your SCO.
-Also supports timmed instances.
+Also supports timed (max time allowed) instances.

 #### Standalone, Local or Offline failover
 * **QUnit-Tests/js/scorm/SCOBot_API_1484_11.js** (Optional in a deployment)-
 This is the LMS mimic capability for local testing (non-LMS).
 May save you some round trips testing out SCORM Calls, or may even allow you to support taking your content offline or running in a non-LMS fashion.

-* Also have now added a minified, or packed version of all 3 of these files in a 39KB easy to use single file for those not doing there own builds.
+* Also have now added a minified, or packed version of all 4 of these files in a 39KB easy to use single file for those not doing there own builds.
 See the **scorm.bot.pack.js** which is only the 4 above files merged, minified and packed.

 ## QUnit Launchables:
 If your testing a LMS, feel free to edit the imsmanifest.xml to fit your needs.
 Change the tests to match your launch parameters or launch data.
 These tests are not meant to remain static.
 Make it fit your needs.